Answers For NV Energy’s Residential Solar Checklist

 Who controls customer data derived from the installation?

 Go Solar Group keeps all information confidential.
-If you request that we no longer contact you or that we contact you in a specific way we will honor that request as well.
+If someone asks us to stop reaching out to them or contact them in a specific way, we will honor that request.

 How Go Solar Group Handles Solar Damages

-Although it does not happen often accidents to happen.
-In an event where your solar installer has caused damage, you will want to make sure they will cover it.
+Although it does not happen often, accidents happen.
+In an event where the solar installer has caused damage, make sure they will cover it.

-If there are structural damages other than to the roof resulting from the installation, who is responsible?
+If there are structural damages other than to the roof resulting from the installation, who’s responsible?

-Most solar installers should cover all damages that are made from their installation.
-If you are using a solar company that has contracted an installer make sure they both have insurance.
-Go Solar Group installs and maintains all of their customer’s systems.
-We also have a million-dollar insurance policy.
+Most solar installers should cover all damages made from their installation.
+If the solar company has contracted an installer, make sure they both have insurance.

-If there are consequential damages, such as ceiling damage, from the installation, who is responsible?
+If there are consequential damages, such as ceiling damage, from the installation, who’s responsible?

-If there are injuries to the crew or the public during installation, who is responsible?
+If there are injuries to the crew or the public during installation, who’s responsible?

-If there is a catastrophic event, who pays for the loss?
+If there’s a catastrophic event, who pays for the loss?

-A bit of a broad question.
 Catastrophic could cover a wide range of possibilities.
-Your homeowner’s insurance should cover your system if your product warranties don’t.
+Homeowner insurance should cover the system if the product warranty doesn’t.